noyonalways/python-by-phitron/Day_3/learning_outscomes.md

     else:
         print(number, ': it is odd number')

-# problem 4: Write a Program to take integer input from user and display the grade according to the following criteria:
+## Problem 4: Write a Program to take integer input from user and display the grade according to the following criteria:

     studentMarks = int(input())
     if studentMarks > 90: